rMiccolis/HyperKube/README.md

 - Open 443 port on the modem/router to let application be reachable with SSL encryption and have a secure connection over HTTPS.
 - Open 80 port on the modem/router to let script automatically obtain a Let's Encrypy SSL certificate to be used for HTTPS connection (it can be turned off after script ends).
 - Create a [docker access token](https://docs.docker.com/docker-hub/access-tokens/) (to be provided into main_config.yaml)
-- Create the client docker repository
-- Create the server docker repository

 ## Launch script for auto creating VM on hyper-v (windows) and setup and boot all the application